Cookbook » Exception Handling

 # execution of taskflow is cancelled after an execution is thrown

-When multiple tasks throw exceptions simultaneously, the executor will only catch one exception and store it in the shared state.
-Other exceptions will be silently ignored.
-For example, the following taskflow may concurrently throw two exceptions from task B and task C. Only one exception, either B or C, will be propagated.
+When multiple tasks throw exceptions simultaneously, the executor will store only one of these exceptions in the shared state.
+Other exceptions will still be caught but are silently ignored.
+For example, in the following taskflow, both task B and task C may throw exceptions concurrently.
+Only one exception, either from task B or task C, will be propagated.

 tf::Executor executor;